 There are numerous types of algae, divided into 11 phyla.
 Many species live in saltwater, so are not something you’ll run into often, but three main groups make their homes in fresh water.
 These algae belong to:

 The types of algae growth you see in your backyard pond is due to one of these three groups, most often the green algae in Phylum Chlorophyta or the diatoms belonging to Phylum Chrysophyta.

 If you were to put algae under a microscope, you’d see that they’re mostly made up of a single cell.
 Many have flagellum that help them move about.
 Some species even have a rudimentary eyespot that helps them locate and head toward light sources.
-Because of the wide range of creatures included under the umbrella, algae identification can be tricky at the cellular level.
-It’s easy to see when these creatures have overrun your pond, though.
+Due to the wide range of creatures included under the umbrella, algae identification can be tricky at the cellular level.
+It’s easy to see when these creatures have overrun your pond though.